Alexr03/AdaShip/README.md

     - [x]  Validate that the users ship does not overlap a current ship/go off the board
 - [x] Create a random x and y chooser for the computer player / auto place function
     - [x] Use the same validation for when placing ships, not allowing overlaps/off board etc
-- [x] Impliment the auto-place function for the AI player
+- [x] Implement the auto-place function for the AI player
 - [x] Create new menu system now with turn based prompts
 - [x] Print both the board to attack, and my own board
 - [x] Collect another coordinate from the users